dottjt/LearningSchedule/README.md

+Note: This project is unfinished and will remain unfinished.
+It's the very first full-stack web application I ever built, and considering I had literally zero idea how to build one, is a bit of a mess.

 # LearningSchedule

 This is the repository for my online SaaS application, Learning Schedule.
-It is a fully featured application that includes user authentication, n' all that jazz. **I imagine it won't be fully production ready until the end of 2017.** It's absolutely massive.
+It is a fully featured application that includes user authentication, n' all that jazz.

 God knows how many versions/revisions I've created.
 I believe it's currently on it's 3rd major revision, which added unit testing and TypeScript.